-Join Ben Long for an in-depth discussion in this video Working the shot: Why one is never enough, part of Foundations of Photography: Composition.
+Join Ben Long for an in-depth discussion in this video Working the shot: Why one is never enough, part of Photography Foundations: Composition.

 We live in a world that's pretty saturated with images, with really beautiful…images a lot of times, and it can be a little difficult for the learning…photographer to realize just how much work goes into a lot of those beautiful…finished images they see in news magazines or National Geographic, things like that.…No National Geographic goes on assignment to shoot the Great Pyramid or…whatever, gets off the plane in Egypt, walks out, sees the pyramid, thinks…about it, sets up their camera and goes, click, "Okay, I've got the shot, I'm going home."…It doesn't work that way.
 They shoot lots of lots of pictures.
 They shoot dozens…of pictures, hundreds of pictures, hoping to get down to those twelve to thirteen that might…go in a magazine article.…